Opt Out Today

 SEIU Michigan

-SEIU Michigan collected $276,975 in dues from its local unions in 2020.
-It received an additional $1.4 million from other SEIU-affiliated organizations.
+SEIU Michigan collected $157,369 in dues and fees from its local unions in 2024.
+It also received an additional $4.1 million from the national SEIU affiliate, according to federal filings that the union is required to submit with the Department of Labor.

-• $9,200 was paid or contributed to largely ideological organizations.
+• $67,595 was paid or contributed to largely ideological causes and organizations.

-• $2.3 million was spent on airfare, hotels and travel for union staff.
-SEIU’s hotel expenses includes a $398,000 bill from a 4-star resort in San Diego.
+• $10.4 million was spent on airfare, hotels, and travel for union staff.